 - Another, related publication is Armed hold-ups and cash handling - Transferring cash - providing a solution for small businesses being targeted for robberies when transferring cash to the bank.

 - WorkSafe Industry topic page: Retail and Fast Food

-- From Queensland Health and Safety: Guide to Personal Security in the Retail Industry
+- From Queensland Health and Safety: Retail and Wholesale Industry site

 - From the UK's HSE, a free online toolkit on managing violence for retail and licensed premises.